timKraeuter/LMCS-2024/README.md

 To check this property, we generate the state space of the GT system and analyze it to see if each activity has been executed at least once.
 If this property is not fulfilled, the activity is highlighted in red in the BPMN model.
-See, for example, the [BPMN Analyzer tool section](https://github.com/timKraeuter/LMCS_2024/blob/main/README.md#bpmn-analyzer-tool).
+See, for example, the [BPMN Analyzer tool](https://github.com/timKraeuter/LMCS_2024#bpmn-analyzer-tool) subsection.

 ## Custom properties